EVIDENCE OF FLOSSING: What We Leave Behind

 178 pages, 5.5 x 8.5, Color Photos

-A timely publication given the state of our current world, Evidence of Flossing is more than a simple poetry chapbook.
-Its pages are illustrated by a random, absurd, and heartbreaking assortment of original and vintage photographs, including a series of discarded dental flossers that inspired the title of the book.
+Its pages are illustrated by an absurd and heartbreaking assortment of original and vintage color photographs, including a series of discarded dental flossers that prompted the title of the book.

 Evidence of Flossing: What We Leave Behind follows on the heels of Payne’s 2014 well-received book LOOK UP!
 Musings on the Nature of Mindfulness, and continues a dialogue about our innate connection with nature.